CosmicMind/domainjs/README.md

 BSD 3-Clause License

-Copyright (c) 2022, Daniel Jonathan <daniel at cosmicverse dot com>
+Copyright (c) 2022, Daniel Jonathan <daniel at cosmicverse dot org>
 All rights reserved.

 Redistribution and use in source and binary forms, with or without